-Different model of the world: How to generate keys between two people, securely, no trusted party, even if someone is listening in.
+Different model of the world: How to generate keys between two people, securely, no trusted party, even if

 This is cool.
 But: Vulnerable to man-in-the-middle attack.
 Attacker pair-wise negotiates keys with each of A and B and decrypts traffic in the middle.
 No authentication...